oatzs/cognitive-suite/README.md

 I put together my favorite n-back and CCT training websites into one executable so I can play it offline and not rely on browser storage.
 It also has a separate statistics page like Brain Workshop's.

-It's also available on this github page though if you want to try it out! https://oatzs.github.io/cognitive-suite/
+It's also available on this github page though if you want to try it out!

+https://oatzs.github.io/cognitive-suite/

 Thank you to the original contributors.
 Check them out here.

 **QuadBox:** https://quad-box.netlify.app.
 https://github.com/soamsy/quad-box

 **CCT:** https://docct-cn5.pages.dev/
 https://github.com/SafEight/docct

 ![3D Quad N-back](3d-quad.jpg)

+# Downloads
+Click the Releases button on the right.

 ## Development